 For more information about the Web Application Transaction monitor, see Web Application Transactions.

-You can change Uptime Infrastructure Monitor's proxy server configuration by manually inputting settings in the Uptime Configuration panel, as outlined in Modifying Uptime Infrastructure Monitor Config Panel Settings.
+You can change up.time's proxy server configuration by manually inputting settings in the up.time Configuration panel, as outlined in Modifying up.time Config Panel Settings.